jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## MAKE IT F'ing AWESOME

-At Wistia, one of our core values is “make it fucking awesome”.
-I like to think we’ve stayed true to that with our versions of the heavy ass weights.

 For the rest of my time I want to talk about the Heavy Ass weights our team has created, and give you some tactical suggestions for making yours awesome.